The Endemic Flora of Tasmania: History and Significance of Tasmania Flora

-About 'The Endemic Flora of Tasmania'
+About The Endemic Flora of Tasmania

-The Endemic Flora of Tasmania, was written by Winifred Mary Curtis with paintings by Margaret Stones.
-Curtis was offered the chance to write ecological and descriptive notes that align with the paintings of Stones, commissioned by Lord Talbot.
-This book originally begun as a book series with information of flora, called ‘The Student's Flora of Tasmania’, 1967 which evolved into ‘The Endemic Flora of Tasmania’.
+The Endemic Flora of Tasmania was written by Winifred Mary Curtis with paintings by Margaret Stones.
+Curtis was offered the chance to write ecological and descriptive notes that align with the paintings of Stones, all commissioned by Lord Talbot of Malahide.
+This book originally began as a book series with information of flora, called The Student's Flora of Tasmania, 1967, which evolved into The Endemic Flora of Tasmania.
 This original version of the book was written by Mary Winifred Curtis, working alongside Dr Gordon.
-Soon after beginning this project, Dr Gordon resigned from the task, therefore, Curtis took on sole responsibilities.
-At the time she was commissed by Lord Talbot, Curtis was also working at Kew Gardens in the early 1950s as an illustrator, and majorly contributing to Curtis's Botanical Magazine.
-Her hard work developed into ‘The Endemic Flora of Tasmania’, working alongside Margaret Stones, with their book that includes 55 native plant illustrations, and 36 painted plates by Stones.The first volume was published in 1967, the second volume in 1969, the third in 1971, the fourth in 1973, the fifth in 1978, and lastly, the sixth volume was published in 1978.
-Lord Talbot commissioned the project, being a rare plant enthusiast and gardener, though shortly after part IV was published, he died in 1961.
-His sister, Rose Maud Talbot continued the project The appendix, at the end of the book, completes all 6 parts with systematically listed endemic flora based on botanical family and genus Within the appendix, there also is an alphabetical list of all the flora listed in the books.
+Soon after beginning this project, Dr Gordon resigned from the task; this left Curtis to take on sole responsibilities.
+At the time she was commissioned by Lord Talbot of Malahide, Curtis was also working at Kew Gardens in the early 1950s as an illustrator, where she was a major contributor to Curtis's Botanical Magazine.
+Her hard work developed into The Endemic Flora of Tasmania, working alongside Margaret Stones, with their book that includes 55 native plant illustrations, and 36 painted plates by Stones.

+The first volume was published in 1967, the second volume in 1969, the third in 1971, the fourth in 1973, the fifth in 1978, and lastly, the sixth volume was published in 1978.
+Lord Talbot of Malahide commissioned the project, being a rare plant enthusiast and gardener; he particularly developed the gardens surrounding Malahide Castle, his family seat in the north of County Dublin on the east coast of Ireland.
+His Lordship also owned a large estate called Malahide in Tasmania itself.
+However, shortly after part IV was published, he died in 1973.
+His sister, Rose Maud Talbot, continued the project The appendix, at the end of the book, completes all 6 parts with systematically listed endemic flora based on botanical family and genus Within the appendix, there also is an alphabetical list of all the flora listed in the books.
 Heather Rossiter notes that these books provide a magnificent monument in honour of Lord Talbot who begun this significant project.

 Winifred Mary Curtis and Margaret Stones took an active approach in developing their knowledge of Flora in Tasmania as they were often on field, collecting Fauna to explore.
 Source A shows the collecting case Curtis used when in the field, alongside source B showing the razor she used she to section plants.